Your shopping cart

 Hop on once again and make a pitstop at the District Six Museum to learn more about this once-vibrant neighbourhood and the shameful forced removals during the apartheid era, or continue on the tour.

 The last stop on the Downtown Tour is the historic Castle of Good Hope, founded in the 17th century and a historical monument.
 You could spend a full day exploring this site.
 It’s perfect for gorgeous shots of the mountain and boasts unbelievable 17th-century design sure to delight any budding architecture buff.

 If you’re up for a stroll, you can also walk around the city centre, starting at the Grand Parade across the road from the Castle of Good Hope and ending at the Company’s Garden.
 The Downtown Tour is ideal for any visitor who loves learning about history and seeing the city’s finest sights.

 How do I get my ticket?

-Buy your tickets for the Downtown Tour online, at stop 1 or stop 5, or from your bus driver.
+Buy your tickets for the Downtown Tour online, at stop 1, stop 5 or stop 8, or from your bus driver.
 The entire trip lasts 30 minutes (if you don’t get off), but you can hop on and hop off as you please while on the tour.
 Don’t forget to share your pictures with us using the #RedBusSA hashtag!